Updated: Nov 17, 2020

 5. If an exercise class seems too hard, set smaller goals – use the stairs or go for a walk around the park at lunchtime.

-6. Book in for a sports massage with our wonderful Claire Routledge, a fully trained Sports & Remedial Massage Therapist.
-Sports massage isn’t just for sports people, it’s about getting people back to being pain-free and feeling their best.
+6. When allowed, book in for a sports massage with our wonderful Claire Routledge, a fully trained Sports & Remedial Massage Therapist.
+Sports massage isn’t just for sportspeople, it’s about getting people back to being pain-free and feeling their best.
 Claire offers a 10% discount to Gemma Pearce Fitness members.

 Whether you have a persistent ache, are recovering from an injury or just want to maintain a strong core to stay healthy and flexible, Pilates is the exercise for you.

-Find out more and book yourself on a Pilates class at www.gemmapearcefitness.co.uk/pilates
+Find out more about Pilates workouts at www.gemmapearcefitness.co.uk